-Heartburn: This is a common symptom during this stage in your pregnancy.
+Heartburn: This is a common symptom during this stage of pregnancy.
 The reason for this is because of the upward pressure that is placed on your stomach from the growing uterus, which causes the acid in the stomach to rise to the esophagus, leading to burning and discomfort.
-Heartburn can be relieved by taking over-the counter antacids, including Mylanta or Tums.
+Heartburn can be relieved by taking over-the-counter antacids, including Mylanta or Tums.
 If the heartburn persists even after taking the OTC medications, consult your doctor so that he or she can prescribe alternative medications.
 This is because persistent heartburn that does not respond to OTCs may damage the lining of the esophagus.

 Hemorrhoids: A number of women suffer from hemorrhoids during the third trimester.
 They result from the extra weight of the baby on veins in the rectal region.
 Hemorrhoids can be prevented by avoiding constipation as well as straining when passing stool.

 Shortness of Breath: This is another common symptom during the third trimester.
 At this stage of the pregnancy, the uterus expands below the diaphragm, thus causing it to push upwards on the lungs.
-This in turn leads to shortness of breath whenever the concerned person gets involved in performing any activity.
+This, in turn, leads to shortness of breath whenever the concerned person gets involved in performing any activity.